 Encouraging your preschooler to participate in story time

-- Retell parts of the story.
+- Asking them to retell parts of the story

 - Ask and answer questions.